aashutoshrathi/dcart/design_pattern_decisions.md

 ## Events and Loggging

-Every time a user is created or updated or deleted or a donation is made and event is fired which can be catched at the frontend to make it more interactive and improve the UX.
+Every time a user is created or updated or deleted or a donation is made and event is fired which can be caught at the frontend to make it more interactive and improve the UX.

 ## Circuit Breaker Approach